NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/ec2-user-data-iscsi-create-and-mount/README.md

 2. AWS Microsoft Windows Server 2025
   Set the following values in the script:
    - $secretId - secret ARN from yours AWS secret manager
-   - $ip - FSXn administrator IP
+   - $ip - FSxN administrator IP
-   - $password - FSXn administrator password
+   - $password - FSxN administrator password
-   - $volName - The name of the volume you want to create in your FSXn.
+   - $volName - The name of the volume you want to create in your FSxN.
    - $volSize - The size of the volume you want to create in GB e.g [100]
    - $drive_letter - The drive letter to assign to the volume.

   Save the script file.

-In AWS console EC2 -
+## In AWS console EC2 -

 For Linux installation:
   - Launch new instance fill in the server name and select 'Amazon Linux' then select under Amazon Machine Image select 'Amazon Linux 2023 AMI' fill in any other required data,